 Prospective jurors are required to report for jury service to the courthouse that appears on their summons on the date and time specified on the summons.
+The judge presiding over the trial will hear juror hardships and will consider travel, disability, financial, or other hardship claims pursuant to the criteria set forth in Civil Code of Procedure § 203 and the California Rules of Court rule 2.1008 only if a juror is sent to a courtroom and is empaneled for the voir dire phase of the trial.
 The court will hear juror hardships related to travel time and travel restrictions only if a juror is sent to a courtroom and is empaneled for the voir dire phase of the trial.
 At this time the judge presiding over the trial will consider travel, disability, financial, or other hardships claimed by empaneled jurors.